lucmaki/hiking-trail-ai/README.md

 For other data used for training, refer to the report.

 ## Where's the AI
-While the model itself isn't published for now, you can find here all resources to replicate the results: the code, dataset, train/test methodology and logs.
+The model isn't published for now but all resources to replicate the results are made available: the code, dataset, train/test methodology and logs.